 Here it is: introduction, a section about your client, a section describing your goods or services, and then a section about why your company can be trusted to deliver on your promises.
 That doesn't sound so hard, does it?

 You don't need to start off with a blank page, either.
 You can use a product like Proposal Kit to take a giant stride forward toward the finish line.
-Proposal Kit has hundreds of proposal topic templates with instructions and examples to help you get the right information down on each page.
+Proposal Kit has thousands of proposal topic templates with instructions and examples to help you get the right information down on each page.

 There are sample proposals in there, too, including one on corporate branding and one on marketing - these will give you great ideas on what your finished proposal might look like.
 And Proposal Kit also offers contract templates for graphic designer services, which can save you more time and legal fees.